vanheeringen-lab/DevelopmentalRegulation_old/data/README.md

-# DevelopmentalRegulation's temporary files
+# Developmental regulation's data files
-In this directory we store temporary files, which
+All the (raw) data can be found here.